WASM SYNTH, or, how music taught me the beauty of math

 AudioWorklet

-API is, sadly, only supported by a handful of browsers.
-A
+API is, sadly, only supported by a handful of

-submit a
+had to submit a PR

-before being able to use it.
+first before being able to use it.
 Thanks, Google Chrome team.

 Eventually, I got everything working cross-browser and was able to move on to more exciting things!